8 Ways to Design a Color Blind Friendly Website

 1. Don’t Rely on Color Alone

-The overarching theme of designing for color blindness is to not be overly reliant on color.
+The overarching theme of designing for color blindness is not to be overly reliant on color.
 You shouldn’t use color as the only element that gets your users’ attention — or alerts them to key information.
 If you do use color to communicate information, be sure to combine it with another element (such as an error message or symbol) to help people with color deficiencies follow along.

 2. Use Icons and Symbols